clippings/service-core-build-scripts/docs/openapi.md

 ### Configuration
 * `serverOpenApiFile` is the path to the OpenAPI specification file.
 You can set this property in `gradle.properties`.
 If it is not set, the OpenAPI generator will not be invoked.
+* With `serverOpenApiPackage` you can control the base package name of the generated code.
+  It defaults to `com.dt.<project-name>`.

 ### Defaults
 There is no default configuration.